faith812/cancer-detection/README.md

 # cancer-detection
-Creating a model to detect lung cancer
+Objective: Create a model to detect lung cancer
+Will use Data Science, Artificial Intelligence, and Machine Learning concepts